What’s the difference between bookkeeping and accounting?

 What is Accounting?

 Accounting is a broader and more complex process that involves interpreting, analyzing, summarizing, and reporting financial data.
 While bookkeeping focuses on recording transactions, accounting takes the next step by turning that data into actionable insights.
 Accountants use the financial data recorded by bookkeepers to prepare financial statements, analyze trends, create budgets, and provide financial advice.
+Let’s explore the key aspects of accounting that distinguish it from bookkeeping.

 Key Features of Accounting